SIOCODE-Open/perfect-micro-services/README.md

 ## Templatizing service entrypoints

-Our next order of business is to create templates for the entrypoints of our micro-services.
+Our next order of business is to create templates for the entrypoints of our microservices.

 One key takeaway here, is that in case of these `index.ts` files, **we do not want the code generator to always overwrite them**.
 Instead, we want to _generate them only if they do not exist yet_.
 For this purpose, we are going to annotate the entrypoint template with `"once": true` in its frontmatter section.